Seconb/Aimmy-Arduino-Edition/README.md

 **DO NOT ASK ME FOR HELP ON DISCORD**

 ## Troubleshooting
 - If your script doesn't compile, spoof your Arduino again using the Arduino spoofer and then go to %programfiles(x86)%\Arduino\hardware\arduino\avr\ by copy and pasting that into the Windows Search bar.
 Then, copy the boards.txt from there to %localappdata%\Arduino15\packages\arduino\hardware\avr\1.8.6 by copy and pasting it into the Windows Search bar.
 Next, right click the boards.txt files, go to properties, and check "Read-only".
 Save that.
 If you need to spoof your Arduino again, uncheck "Read-only" on both boards.txt files before doing so.
 It's really important that both boards.txt files are the same so confirm that they are and both are spoofed.
+You really have to make sure you picked the right mouse in the spoofer.
 - If you have any other issue consider watching the video extra carefully and redoing it.
 If all else fails idk what to tell you because I don't want to help you on Discord.
 This isn't for some inexperienced users this is for people who desperately need Arduino for Aimmy before it ever becomes an official update.

 ## Credits: